kwilkos/cxf/celtix-distribution/src/main/samples/management/README.txt

   ant server
   ant client

-To run the demo of how to get and set celtix instrumentation components attributes and invoke the components' operation
+"ant jmxconsole" shows how to get and set Celtix components instrumentation attributes and how to invoke Celtix components instrumentation operations through programming APIs:

   ant jmxconsole

-To explore the celtix managed components:
+If you set Celtix configuration properties JMXEnabled to true, you can use jconsole, which comes with JDK1.5, to explore the Celtix managed components.

-  jconsole (Porvider with JDK 1.5)
+  jconsole

   The server JMX Service URL is:
     service:jmx:rmi:///jndi/rmi://localhost:1099/jmxrmi/server

-  NOTE: Just enter the JMX service URL as above, and leave the username and password blank in this sample.
+NOTE: Enter the JMX service URL as above, leave the username and password empty in this sample.

 To remove the code generated from the WSDL file and the .class